saltstack/salt-enhancement-proposals/0040-lts-releases.md

 ## Alternatives
 [alternatives]: #alternatives

-Change the current life cycle to provide support for less versions and/or for a shorter durration per version.
+Change the current life cycle to provide support for less versions and/or for a shorter duration per version.

 ## Unresolved questions
 [unresolved]: #unresolved-questions